1957: Bo Diddley recorded “Hey! Bo Diddley” and its B-side “Mona” (a.k.a. “I Need You Baby”) in Chicago.

 1965: The US version of The Five Faces of Manfred Mann was released by Ascot Records.
 Sharing a title with the group’s debut UK album released late in September, it was the band’s second LP released in the States and is essentially an entirely different album from the UK version, focusing more on a pop-oriented sound rather than feature the group’s R&B and jazz influences.

-1965: Motown Records released “Stop!
-In the Name of Love” by The Supremes.
+1965: “Stop!
+In the Name of Love” by The Supremes was released.
 The single became the group’s fourth of five straight #1 singles on the Billboard Hot 100 and Cash Box pop charts and reached the #2 on the R&B chart.

 1968: John Bonham and Robert Plant, with their group Band of Joy, made their first London appearance at the Marquee Club, opening for Edwin Starr.

 1969: The Monkees released “Tear Drop City” from their seventh studio album, Instant Reply.
 Written and produced by Tommy Boyce and Bobby Hart, it was the group’s first single as a trio following the departure of Peter Tork.

 1969: Eric Clapton and Ginger Baker announced the formation of Blind Faith with musician and vocalist Steve Winwood.
 Bassist Ric Grech was added to the lineup a few months later.

 1969: Motown’s two most popular groups, Diana Ross & the Supremes and The Temptations, topped the Billboard pop album chart with the soundtrack album to the NBC television special TCB, which stood for “Taking Care of Business.”

 1969: Three Dog Night debuted on the Billboard Hot 100 with their version of “Try a Little Tenderness.”

 1975: Queen debuted on the Billboard Hot 100 with “Killer Queen.”
 It became the band’s first big international hit and reached #12 in the US as well as #2 in the UK.